rlugojr/RepData_PeerAssessment1/PA1_template.md

 ##Purpose

-To create a literate program that will document the method used for data processing, analysis and visualization, provided in a form through which the research can be easily reproduced.
+To create a literate program that will document the method used for data processing, analysis and visualization, provided in a form through which the research can be easily understood and reproduced.

 ##Prepare environment
 ###Load libraries.
-The libraries used to create this literate program are : Tidyverse (includes Tidyr, dplyr, ggplot2, etc,) for data preparation and visualization, Lattice for use in creating additional visualizations, XTable to display tables in m.
+The libraries used to create this literate program are : Tidyverse (includes Tidyr, dplyr, ggplot2, etc,) for data preparation and visualization, Lattice for additional visualizations, XTable to facilitate the display tables in this document.
+Also, a custom CSS file (included in the repo) was used to modify the style for tables and other HTML elements.

 ```r
 library(tidyverse)